 After all, people are living longer.
-The average life expectancy of a 65-year-old American woman is 86.6 years, and it’s only slightly less for men.
+According to data compiled by the Social Security Administration, the average life expectancy of a 65-year-old American woman is 86.7 years, and it’s only slightly less for men at 84.3 years.
 Developing or maintaining healthy habits contributes not only to longevity, but to your energy level as well.

 Use that added pep in your step to bond during outings and playdates.
 If you’re a grandparent who’s used to traveling for business or pleasure, leverage that on-the-road wisdom to plan adventures with your grandchildren.

 “Frequently we prioritize the practical matters of setting up trusts or gifts, without considering the broader concept of preparing beneficiaries, including the chance to educate in both informal and formal ways,” says Boudewyn.
 Your grandchildren may go through phases of not wanting to listen to their parents’ advice or yours, but they’ll likely still have an ear open to your wisdom over time.
 It’s important to pass down knowledge about finances and lessons you feel are important to their growth as responsible individuals.
 “Don’t forget to include stories about important lessons learned as part of your own financial journey.”